-Can the keto diet really be done every other day?
-Nope, it can’t.
-You either are in ketosis or you are not.
-Keto diet means lots of good fat, some proteins and very few carbohydrates with every meal.
-Doing keto two days, eating normal carbs the third and going back to keto the next day will be hard and won’t give you any of the advantages you get from a strict ketogenic diet.
+Doing a ketogenic diet every other day will not work for weight loss.
+You either are in ketosis or not.
+A keto diet means good fat, some proteins, and very few carbohydrates with every meal.
+Following the diet occasionally will be hard and won’t give you any of the benefits (weight loss, energy, focus, etc.) you could get from the diet.

 What exactly happens to your body when you do keto every other day?
 Isn’t there some lessons we can learn from keto and implement a few days a week?
 Let’s take a deeper look.